Fixed Penalty Notice

 Why has it been introduced?

 Reducing absence from school is a key priority nationally and locally because missing school damages a pupil's attainment levels and disrupts school routines, affecting the learning of others.
-It can also leave a pupil vulnerable to anti-social behaviour and youth crime.
+It can also leave a pupil vulnerable to becoming involved in anti-social behaviour, youth crime or exploitation, as well as other serious safeguarding concerns.

 Above all, missing school seriously affects children's longer term life opportunities.